 For this example, I wanted to add some power and depth to the backing vocals during this pre-chorus.
 Check out the before and the after in the video, and learn how I came up with this sound.

-First, I set my Mode in VocalSynth 2 to MIDI Mode, which gives me easy to follow instructions on how to set up MIDI Mode in my DAW.
+First, I set my mode in VocalSynth 2 to MIDI Mode, which gives me easy-to-follow instructions on how to set up MIDI Mode in my DAW.
 VocalSynth 2 automatically recognizes your DAW and gives specific instructions for how to route in either Auto, MIDI, or Sidechain Mode.

 I set up Midi Mode in Logic, first by creating a new Software Instrument Track, and then placing VocalSynth 2 on it.
 I used the sidechain options to select the track I want to play with my MIDI keyboard.

 The track is called Low Harmony.
 I went to VocalSynth 2 and searched for it in the sidechain input options.
 This will be different for you depending on the DAW you’re working in, but Logic makes it pretty easy.
-Pull out your MIDI controller or keyboard and place some notes.
+Pull out your MIDI controller or keyboard and play some notes.